 In-work tax credit

 This is a payment available for families who have some income from paid work each week.
+Like the Family tax credit this payment depends on how much you earn.
 If you're receiving an income-tested benefit or a student allowance you will not be eligible for this payment.

 Income-tested benefits are: